Sebastián Piñera: Second post-presidency (2022–2024)

 Former President Sebastián Piñera in 2023 in the University for Development.

-During 2022 Sebastián Piñera had a low public profile, keeping silent during the first months of Boric's government and during the campaign for the constitutional plebiscite of 2022, something that would gradually change and in mid 2023 he began to participate publicly in politics again.
+During 2022 Piñera kept a low public profile, keeping silent during the first months of Boric's government and during the campaign for the constitutional plebiscite of 2022, something that would gradually change and in mid 2023 he began to participate publicly in politics again.

-During an interview in 2023 he ruled out a third term candidacy saying that "I want to be a good former president.
-And what a good former president does is contribute to unity, to improve the level of debate, to favor dialogue and agreements, to denounce bad ideas - those that harm the country -, to promote good ideas and, Now, I want to become a person who puts his weight behind great causes".
+During an interview in 2023 he ruled out a third term candidacy, saying that "I want to be a good former president.
+And what a good former president does is contribute to unity, to improve the level of debate, to favor dialogue and agreements, to denounce bad ideas - those that harm the country - to promote good ideas and, now, I want to become a person who puts his weight behind great causes".
 He also had a surge in popularity in the polls and President Boric himself began to call him "a democrat".

 At the same time, he continued to actively participate in politics, proposing a simile of the Concertación, but ranging from the centrist Amarillos to the hard-right Republican Party.
 He also criticized Boric saying that: "He is not leading the country on the right path."

 That same year he spoke about the political crisis of 2019 saying "the left did not condemn the violence and sought to overthrow the president" and that "it was a non-traditional coup d'état."

 Furthermore, in the context of the 50th anniversary of the 1973 coup, he stated that "Allende's government did not respect the principles of democracy."
 He also signed the letter made by President Boric together with the other Former Presidents entitled "For democracy, always", challenging his Chile Vamos coalition.
 He also met with Boric in La Moneda on the first day of the month.

 He supported Javier Milei's successful presidential campaign in the 2023 Argentine general election.

-In the 2023 Chilean constitutional referendum he voted "In Favor" and also expressed at the end of 2023 that Evelyn Matthei would be the "best presidential figure" in his political sector.
+In the 2023 Chilean constitutional referendum he voted in favor, and also expressed at the end of 2023 that Evelyn Matthei would be the "best presidential figure" in his political sector.

-In both 2023 and 2024, Former President Piñera made his administration's work team available to coordinate aid to the victims of the 2024 wildfires with the government of Gabriel Boric with whom he had phone calls, days before his death.
+In both 2023 and 2024, Piñera made his administration's work team available to coordinate aid for the victims of the 2024 wildfires with the government of Gabriel Boric, with whom he had phone calls days before his death.